Plumsail/helpdesk-docs/Online/How To/advanced.rst

     Send SMS notifications from help desk with Microsoft Flow and Twilio Find the internal name of SharePoint column Restrict requesters to see only tickets created by them <How to restrict requesters to see only tickets created by them>
-    Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector